renatocaliari/contornos/docs/en/outlines.md

 * capture all the necessary steps in a flow without getting to the level of predicting small tasks.
 * start with the question: what is the first thing that is done or needs to be done when a demand arrives?
 And then ask: what's the next thing?
 Continue with this question until you answer the question: What needs to be completed to deliver the result?

-## Exclusive Control Features (’How?’)
+## Resources of exclusive control (’How?’)
 Each outline can have resources (material, digital or conceptual) of exclusive control.
-Anyone from another outline wishing to manipulate this feature will need to ask for the desired action from the outline's participants who have exclusive control.
+Anyone from another outline wishing to manipulate this resource will need to ask for the desired action from the outline's participants who have exclusive control.

-The inner outlines inherit the exclusive control features of the outer outline.
+The inner outlines inherit the resources of exclusive control of the outer outline.

 It is important to remember that no one person in the organization has control over the resources, but the very outline in which it belongs.
 If at any point she leaves the outline, she loses exclusive control of the resource.

-For some outline to have exclusive control over some feature it is necessary [integrative decision](#decis%C3%A3o-integrative) by the external outline.
+For some outline to have exclusive control over some resource it is necessary [integrative decision](#decis%C3%A3o-integrative) by the external outline.

-If a outline has exclusive control over the organization's resources as a whole (eg, hiring process or official tools), it can make decisions without the need for an integrative decision on the impacted outlines.
+If an outline has exclusive control over the organization's resources as a whole (eg, hiring process or official tools), it can make decisions without the need for an integrative decision on the impacted outlines.
 However, it is recommended to ask for reactions about possible changes when something impacts too many outlines or when there is a great risk.

 Simple rule:
 - encourage the resources of exclusive control to belong to the outlines that have the responsibilities of caring for and using the resources.